WalletConnect/walletconnect-docs/docs/protocol/intro.md

-# Wallet Connect V2 Protocol - Introduction
+# Introduction

 ## Relay Server Protocol and DApp-Wallet Protocol Overview

-Communication between DApp and Wallets occur through the relay server or relay bridge.
+Communication between DApp and Wallets occur through a relay server or bridge (see [architecture](./tech-spec.md#architecture)).
+To communicate through the bridge in a secure way, DApps and wallet share an out-of-band URI which contains information;
+- used to identify the communication channel/topic to subscribe to.
+- which helps to setup the secure tunnel over the channel.
+Once the secure channel is setup, management and configuration information can be sent and received between DApps and wallets.

 In V2, the Wallet Connect relay socket address is `wss://relay.walletconnect.com/?projectId=<PROJECT_ID>`.
 To test the endpoint using HTTP, add `/hello` to the url path - `https://relay.walletconnect.com/hello?projectId=<PROJECT_ID>`